groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/jpgviewoptions/extracttext/_index.md

 ### Remarks

-This option might be useful when you want to add selectable text layer over the image.
+Use this property to get the text contained in a source document and its coordinates.
+Then you can use this data to add a selectable text over the image or to implement a text search in image-based rendering.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/image-viewer-get-text-coordinates/).

 ### See Also